Elections in Finland

-Parliamentary elections are held every four years with a system of proportional representation in multiple seat constituencies.
-Finnish parliamentary elections use the D'Hondt method.
-Finland has a multi-party system wherein it is uncommon for a single party to achieve a majority in eduskunta; thus most Finnish governments consist of coalitions.
+Parliamentary elections are held every four years to elect members of the parliament.
+The elections use a system of proportional representation in multi-seat constituencies and allocate seats according to the D'Hondt method.
+Finland has a multi-party system making it uncommon for a single party to achieve a majority in parliament.
+As a result, Finnish governments are typically formed through coalition agreements involving multiple political parties.